dylanpieper/shinysurveyjs/README.md

 -   Host a single survey or multiple surveys in one app

+-   Design surveys and create json objects with a user-friendly [visual editor](https://surveyjs.io/create-free-survey)

 -   Dynamically populate field choices (i.e., response options) from a database table and create dependent fields (e.g., select a car brand and filter available models)

--   URL query tokens and one-time access tokens for controlled survey distribution
+-   URL query tokens and one-time access tokens for secure survey distribution

 -   Asynchronous worker to handle database updates in near real-time

+🚧 **Warning**: These features are under construction and being moved from my [template](https://github.com/dylanpieper/ShinySurveyJS-Template).

 ## Installation